Cochlear Implant Lawsuit

 - The physician closes the incision

-- Usually, the individual is discharged from the facility following two hours of close monitoring and observation
+- The individual is usually discharged from the facility following two hours of close monitoring and observation

 Defective Cochlear Implants